Indigenous Tourism in Canada – Top 10 Authentic Cultural & Adventure Experiences

 Photo Credit: Indigenous Tourism Canada – Arctic Bay Adventures, Arctic Bay, Nunavut

-Thanks to DestinationIndigenous.ca and Jason Picard-Binet, Sales Manager with Indigenous Tourism Association of Canada – ITAC for his informative webinar.
-Thank you for the use of images for this blog post.
-Lastly, thanks to Baxter Media for hosting.
-This is NOT a sponsored post and is for travel planning purposes.
+Thanks to DestinationIndigenous.ca and the Sales Manager with the Indigenous Tourism Association of Canada – ITAC, for his informative webinar.
+I have also included experience that I took part in while on press trips to Quebec Maritime, Banff, and Calgary.
+Thank you for permission to use images for this blog post.

 Additional resources: